zhangshi0512/rate_my_supervisor/README.md

 [gif goes here]

-### User post review system
+### internship/apprenticeship post review system

-The user will be able to review and modify his post after the moderator has suggested modifications.
+The internship/apprenticeship will be able to review and modify their post after the moderator has suggested modifications.

+[gif goes here]

+### Post flagging

+internship/apprenticeship will be able to flag posts for review.

 [gif goes here]